AdaCore/cuda/doc/performances.rst

     begin
        V (6) := 0;

-When computing the memory location of item 6 in the array, the code must furst load from memory the lowerbound (5), then substract the index to this lower bound to compute the memory offset from the array starting point.
+When computing the memory location of item 6 in the array, the code must first load from memory the lowerbound (5), then subtract the index to this lower bound to compute the memory offset from the array starting point.

 To solve this issue, an Ada extension is available when compiling with ``-gnatX``.
-This allows to fix the lower bound of the array.
+This fixes the lower bound of the array.
 If this lower bound is zero, it will remove the need for both loading that lower bound and adding a value when computing the offset.
 E.g.:

 .. code-block:: ada